DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Parson's chameleon (Calumma parsonii).
-This chameleon, also called the helmeted chameleon, lives in the forests of Madagascar.
-Like most chameleons, it can change colour according to its mood and environment.
-The eyes can be moved independently, and are covered by a cone-shaped scaly lid.
-This is a male Parson's chameleon, which can grow to a maximum length of around 60 centimetres.
-It has a pair of blunt nasal horns on its snout, which the female does not have.
-Photographed at the Mandraka Reptile Farm in Madagascar.
+Parson's chameleon (Calumma parsonii), close-up of the head.
+This chameleon, also called the helmeted chameleon, is endemic to the forests of Madagascar.
+Chameleons are predatory lizards that feed on insects using their rapidly extrudable tongues.
+Like most chameleons, this one can change colour according to its mood and environment.
+The eyes can be moved independently to allow 360-degree vision, and here are covered by a cone-shaped scaly lid (yellow).
+Photographed in Ranomafana National Park, Madagascar.

 Model release not required.
 Property release not required.